Essential oils for bed bugs? Make a list of natural treatments for bed bugs.

 7. Neem oil for Bed Bugs

 Two types containing neem oil have been approved as biochemical remedies for bed bug control.
-TER-TRU1 (5.5% neem oil) and TER-CX1 (22.0% neem oil) are cold pressed directly from the seeds, bark, fruits and leaves of neem tree.
+TER-TRU1 (5.5% neem oil) and TER-CX1 (22.0% neem oil) are cold-pressed directly from the seeds, bark, fruits, and leaves of the neem tree.

-It is commonly used in the manufacture of products such as soap, shampoo, cosmetics and toothpaste.
-Research has also shown that the compounds found in neem oil have the potential to destroy bed bugs, nymphs and eggs.
+It is commonly used to manufacture products such as soap, shampoo, cosmetics, and toothpaste.
+Research has also shown that the compounds found in neem oil can destroy bed bugs, nymphs, and eggs.

 Direction for application:

-- Pour a few drops of neem oil in a spray bottle and Add a little water and shake thoroughly to mix the ingredients.
+- Pour a few drops of neem oil into a spray bottle and add a little water and shake thoroughly to mix the ingredients.

-- Spray directly on the infested area to repel bed bugs and To destroy bed bugs, nymphs and eggs apply undiluted neem oil directly.
+- Spray directly on the infected area to repel bed bugs, and To destroy bed bugs, nymphs, and eggs, apply undiluted neem oil directly.

 - Neem oil is safe to use on the skin.
-So, you can apply the oil on body before you go to sleep and You can also apply undiluted oil on the frame of your bed to repel the bed bugs.
+So, you can apply the oil on the body before you go to sleep, and You can also apply undiluted oil on the frame of your bed to repel the bed bugs.